Purpose

 History

 Kentucky has maintained a statewide transportation planning process since the 1970s through the 15 ADDs.
-In 1995, Kentucky expanded and formalized a public involvement process for the statewide transportation planning process in response to the directives of ISTEA.
-This process was expanded further to include more comprehensive public involvement following the directives of TEA-21.
+In 1995, Kentucky expanded and formalized a public involvement process for its statewide transportation planning in response to ISTEA directives.
+This process was expanded to include more comprehensive public involvement, in line with TEA-21 directives.

 The statewide transportation planning process is accomplished through a cooperative program with the KYTC’s 12 Highway District Offices, 15 ADDs, Regional Transportation Committees, local officials, and public involvement committees.